Semih317/Arduino_automatic_pot_watering_system/README.md

 - Soil moisture is continuously analyzed to prevent both overwatering and underwatering.
 - The control circuit (Arduino and sensors) and the high-current load (water pump) are powered by completely separate power sources.
 This prevents motor-induced noise/interference and avoids Arduino freezing or resetting.
 - The LCD's backlight cathode (-) is connected directly to the Arduino's digital `D8` pin.
 The light can be turned on optionally via a button, and is kept off while the system is idle to maximize battery life.
+  ATTENTION: The maximum current that the Arduino pin can source must be higher than the current drawn by the LCD backlight.
+Otherwise, either the Arduino or the LCD display may be damaged.
 - The shared standard circuit schematic is fully compatible with any 5V USB adapter, computer connection, or standard batteries.
 If a power bank is used and it eventually shuts itself off, a low-current mode should be enabled.
 If this mode isn't available, a 220-ohm resistor can be used to connect the Arduino's 5V and GND pins.
 This resistor increases the current drawn from the power bank, preventing it from shutting down.
 For some power banks, a single resistor isn't enough.
 In that case, the number of resistors can be increased.
 (I encountered this scenario myself and solved it by using 4 220-ohm resistors.)